Betristor/Betristor/README.md

-- 👋 Hi, I’m @Betristor
+- 👋 Hi, I’m @Betristor Yuheng Zhang
 - 👀 I’m interested in Julia, Python, R and Matlab languages.
 As for research fields, I'm devoted to Machine Learning and Reinforcement Learning in energy sectors
 - 🌱 I’m currently learning Julia and Matlab, and developing projects about energy system like power and hydrogen transmission system
 - 📫 Reach me via 2845024327@qq.com